 If you treat it like a real business, it will pay you like a real business.

 If you’re not taking advantage of tax write-offs, then you have a hobby.
 When you are a legit business you have the ability to write off all your supplies and expenses on your taxes.
 This is huge!
 Turning your hobby into a business is a great tax advantage.

-- If you have a hobby that you would like to turn into a business, I would like to invite you to join Ask Cheryl Phan.
+- If you have a hobby that you would like to turn into a business, I would like to invite you to join Empowering Women.
 Here you will learn business tips and strategies that will change your life.